 - Blue Cash Preferred from American Express: $10 per month until June 30, 2021

-Another at-home workout website is obé fitness, which offers live studio-style classes as well as a catalog of past workouts.
-Unlike the other two partnerships on this list, obé fitness doesn’t offer its own workout equipment, so you won’t feel like you’re missing out on extra features.
+Another at-home workout website is Obé Fitness, which offers live studio-style classes and a catalog of past workouts.
+Unlike the other two partnerships on this list, Obé Fitness doesn’t offer its own workout equipment, so you won’t feel like you’re missing out on extra features.

 If you have an American Express card, you can sign up through the American Express website for a free two-month trial.
 Normally, a membership costs $27 per month, although anyone can get a free seven-day trial at any time.
-The offer expires on March 31, 2021.
+(The offer expired on March 31, 2021.)